Children account for 30% of state's active cases

 “Vaccination is the right call, it is the healthy call, and it is the one that minimizes your risk of hospitalizations and death because of COVID,” he said.

-Troy Wells, president and CEO of Baptist Health, said that 87% of hospitalized COVID-19 patients are unvaccinated within the 11 Baptist Health centers across the state, including the Conway location.
+Troy Wells, president and CEO of Baptist Health, said that 87 percent of hospitalized COVID-19 patients are unvaccinated within the 11 Baptist Health centers across the state, including the Conway location.

 “The patients are younger, and the patients are much sicker,” Wells said.